OJddJO/Mineworks/README.md

 # Mineworks
-Mineworks

-An Idle Game for the Numworks calculator
+*An Idle Game for the Numworks calculator*

-Written by OJddJO
+Codded by OJddJO

 Based on Minecraft